EmbeddedSystemClass/ESP32_OverlaySeed/README.md

 This is a project template based on ESP IDF and using Visual Studio Code the cross platform IDE.

-THere is a little overlay which will ease your developpment but you can also only use the standard API.
+There is a little overlay which will ease your developpment but you can also only use the standard API (overlay in early alpha stage).

+For Windows users, you have to set the MSYS32 variable in .vscode/tasks.json to match with you msys32 installation.

 LICENSE
 -------